gbezyuk/django-model-to-dict/docs/usage.rst

     class YourModel(models.Model, ToDictMixin):
         pass

-Since now you model's instance have the `to_dict` method defined.
+Since now you model's instances have the `to_dict` method defined.

 You can setup additional settings both in your global project configuration or in a particular model.